yessy746/CodeAlpha_DataAnalytics/README.md

 -> Conclusion
 Web scraping using ParseHub allows efficient data extraction without coding.
-This project shows how structured datasets can be created from unstructured web data for analytics purposes.
+This project demonstrates how structured datasets can be created from unstructured web data for analytics.

 -> Future Enhancements
 o Perform Exploratory Data Analysis (EDA)
-o Visualize most common authors and tags
+o Visualise the most common authors and tags
 o Apply sentiment analysis on quotes